WiproOpenSource/openapphack/README.md

 ***
 ### Openapphack PI Cluster

-Use can use an openapphack-pi-cluster to test your openapphack pi-vm/cluster projects
+An openapphack-pi-cluster can be used to test your openapphack pi-vm/cluster projects